araclab/general/Food-epidemiology/host_element_v2/pipeline_modules/host_element_blcm/README.md

 ### Critical Modifications that should be made for every run
 The code for classes needs to be updated if the hosts change. i.e. if you have added beef , update the code to incoporate a new class. if you removed chicken -> update code.
 Please ask someone who has updated the code before to help!

+There are currenly two versions that have their own folders:
+* Excludes_beef/
+* Includes_beef/

+The difference are within the R code, where the beef class has been either included or excluded, with lines adjusted accordingly.
+To identify which lines and make your own adjustments based on the classes you do have, please utilize the diff function (or any public software) to compare the R code between the excludes and includes folder.

+The other difference is in the base_blcm_input folder csv file base file.
+The impacted columns would be the front columns containing the host specifics combinations with the kmodes clustering (Human_CL1,Human_CL2,Chicken_CL1,Chicken_CL2,etc).
+These should only contain the columns in which you do have classes for.
+Given that the training set does include all of those current hosts, these would remain.
+The Excludes_beef does not have any beef samples, thus it has been removed as a column.
+In the Includes_beef, this column is kept, because there are built in samples that are beef.

 ### Requirement
 - R => v.3.3.1
 - JAGS => v.4.2.0